algolia/elasticsearch-topk-plugin/README.md

 Elasticsearch Top-K Plugin
 ===================================

-This plugin extends Elasticsearch providing a fast & memory-efficient way to get the Top-K elements of a field through an aggregation.
+This plugin extends Elasticsearch providing a fast & memory-efficient aggregation statistically retrieving the Top-K elements of a field.
 The field can be either string, numerical or boolean.
 The plugin registers a new type of aggregation (`topk`).

+This plugin is a temporary replacement of [#6697](https://github.com/elasticsearch/elasticsearch/issues/6697).

 We _love_ pull-requests!